AzeemShahzad005/Python-Basic-Programs-Practics/README.md

 ## fctorial.py

-User enter any number and find factorial of number (using python faction).
+User enter any number and find factorial of number (using python faction)

 ## fac.py